NateXVI/mkscr/README.md

 The `lib` folder is where the DLL file will be copied to before starting AutoCAD.
 The files are copied when you run `open-acad.bat`, if the `-c` flag is specified.

 This will also create a shortcut named `my-script.lnk` in your Desktop.
 This shortcut runs `open-acad.bat` without showing the terminal window.

+The `command.txt` file contains the command that was used to create the scripts.

 ## Development